-Choose fire-resistant plants and materials and create defensible areas using these design strategies
+Choose fire-resistant plants and materials and create defensible areas in the landscape using these design strategies

 Firescaping incorporates the design of the landscape and property surrounding a home to lessen its susceptibility to fire.
 This can be achieved through a well-thought-out landscape design plan that specifies less combustible plants, incorporates fire-resistant materials and follows the advice and guidelines determined by fire-safe organizations.